 The company website also offers used carts for sale, factory refurbished wheelchairs and the SitGo cart.

 Lessons From A Paralyzed Dog added our own way to help dogs get their paws on a set of wheels.
 We started a free Classified Ad page where pet owners can list a gently used cart they want to sell.
 Ads are posted for 10 days, so be sure to check back regularly to see new listings.
 The ad page is set up so buyers and sellers deal directly with each other.

 Modullo Dog is a brand new dog wheelchair company from Europe, but its founder Andrei Stoica has been working on the design for more than 6 years.
 With several paralyzed dogs of his own, Andrei worked hard to develop a strong, lightweight cart that’s comfortable for your dog on all terrains.
 Modullo prides itself on being safe, durable, easy to put-on and simple to adjust.
 And the cart is built with special springs so dogs can lie down to rest and get up again without a struggle.
 Modullo Dog Wheelchairs can be ordered through the company Facebook page.

 Some dogs need time to adjust

-Dog wheelchairs are amazing, but don’t be discouraged if your pup doesn’t immediately warm up to their cart.
+Dog wheelchairs are amazing, but don’t be discouraged if your pup doesn’t immediately take off running.
 When I strapped my dog Sophie into her wheelchair for the first time, she immediately tipped the cart on its side.
-Walking in a cart takes practice for some dogs.
+Walking with wheels takes practice.
 A good tip is to go for short walks on a flat surface until your dog builds up confidence.